wrattler/wrattler-design/data-store/data-store.md

 belong to a universal type, so that the list is in fact homogeneous.

-“Typed” languages (such as F# and those in the ML family such as Haskell) formalise the above types and also add:
+“Typed” languages (such as F# and those in the ML family such as Haskell) formalise the above types and add:

   3. *Sum types* (or *discriminated unions*, or *tagged unions*): types whose values may be one of a fixed number of types (and it is known which).

-Sum types and product types together form two sides of a coherent model for constructing new types, known as *algebraic data types*.
-In this model, the construction of a new type is allowed to be recursive so that, and this generalisation means that lists can be subsumed in the same model.
+Sum types and product types together form two sides of a coherent theory of *algebraic data types*.
+In this theory, the construction of a new type is allowed to be recursive, and this generalisation means that lists can be subsumed in the same model.

 Here's how lists work.
 First, notation.
 Write `1` for the empty product type (there is only one value of this type).
 Given types `S` and `T`, write `S * T`